NCBI-Hackathons/TheHumanPangenome/DS/README.md

 ## Projects
 ### 1) define the best strategy to build genome graphs from *de novo* assemblies.
 To explore the best strategy to build genome graphs from *de novo* assembled genomes, we designed two experiments.
-The first one is a simple proof of concept graph build using the Japanese genome assembly jg1 and GRCh38, and the second graph is a great-Apes graph using GRCh38, the Chimp (Clint), and Orangutan (Susie).
+The first one is a simple proof of concept graph build using the Japanese genome assembly jg1 and GRCh38 (chromosome 21), and the second graph is a great-Apes graph using GRCh38, the Chimp (Clint), and Orangutan (Susie) (Also using chromosome 21).
 We are comparing the graphs built using three different strategies:

 ![flowchart](https://github.com/NCBI-Hackathons/TheHumanPangenome/blob/master/DS/graph/graph2xg_all.png?raw=true)